junglesta/wherenodoctor/_posts/2016-01-01-04-how-to-take-care-of-a-sick-person.md

 **Stools:**

-- Color?
+- Color ?

-- Blood or mucus?
+- Blood or mucus ?

-- Diarrhea?
+- Diarrhea ?

 - Number of times a day:

-- Cramps?
+- Cramps ?

-- Dehydration?
+- Dehydration ?

-- Mild or severe?
+- Mild or severe ?

-- Worms?
+- Worms ?

-- What kind?
+- What kind ?

 **Breathing:**

 - Breaths per minute:

-- Deep, shallow, or normal?
+- Deep, shallow, or normal ?

 - Difficulty breathing (describe):

 - Cough (describe):

-- Wheezing?
+- Wheezing ?

 - Mucus?

 - With blood?

-**Does the person have any of the SIGNS OF DANGEROUS ILLNESS** listed on page 42?
+**Does the person have any of the SIGNS OF DANGEROUS ILLNESS** listed on page [page 42](#page-42) ?

-- Which? (give details):
+- Which ? (give details):

 **Other signs:**

-- Is the person taking medicine?
+- Is the person taking medicine ?

-- What?
+- What ?

 - Has the person ever used medicine that has caused a rash, hives (or bumps) ?

-- with itching, or other allergic reactions?
+- with itching, or other allergic reactions ?

-- What?
+- What ?

 - The state of the sick person is: